juliangruber/capture-chrome/README.md

 Capture screenshots using Chrome's new headless mode.
 This means it does _not_ require a graphical environment / X server to run!

-Also uou don't even need to have Chromium or Chrome installed, this will fetch an up to date binary for you.
+Also you don't even need to have Chromium or Chrome installed, this will fetch an up to date binary for you.

 [![build status](https://secure.travis-ci.org/juliangruber/capture-chrome.png)](http://travis-ci.org/juliangruber/capture-chrome)